Rome transport tickets

 Where to buy the travel cards and tickets?

-Public transportation tickets can be bought in vending machines in any metro station, convenience stores or newsagents.
+Public transportation tickets in Rome can be bought in vending machines in any metro station, convenience stores or newsagents.
 There is also a way to buy tickets by SMS, but unless you have an Italian phone number, we do not recommend this option.